Multilateral Obligation Set-off

 In economies where trade is more localised (corresponding to denser obligation networks, and hence more loops), even greater amounts can be cleared.
 In addition to the near-25% figure noted above for the Sardex network, initial studies indicate that upwards of 70% could be cleared within Grassroots Economics’ Sarafu trading system in Kenya.

-Mutual Credit Services is working closely with Informal Systems (the developers of an open source version of TETRIS called MTCS) to make multilateral obligation set-off widely available via our Clearing Clubs platform.
+Mutual Credit Services is working closely with Informal Systems (the developers of an improved version of TETRIS called MTCS) to make multilateral obligation set-off widely available via our Clearing Clubs platform.

 Further reading